Stranded Astronauts Closer To Coming Home After Next ISS Launch - UrduPoint

 The Crew-10 team consists of NASA astronauts Anne McClain and Nichole Ayers, Japan's Takuya Onishi, and Russia's Kirill Peskov.

+McClain, the mission's commander, will be making her second trip to space.

+"I'm looking forward to breaking bread with those guys, talking to them, giving them big hugs," she said of Wilmore and Williams.

-During their mission, they will conduct a range of scientific experiments, including flammability tests for future spacecraft designs and research into the effects of space on the human body.
+During their mission, the new crew will conduct a range of scientific experiments, including flammability tests for future spacecraft designs and research into the effects of space on the human body.

 Recent Stories